Have you heard nutritional terms tossed about like “low carb diet” or a “keto plan”?

 Low Carb vs Keto: What’s Best for You?

 The right diet will depend on several factors, like your body goals, lifestyle, preferences, and biology.
-Some people are innately better with a keto diet while others respond to low-carb better.
+Some people are innately respond better to a keto diet while others find a low-carb plan to be more effective.

 But even with their differences, these diets both emphasize healthy fats, vegetables, and low carbohydrates.